 This is the place to find out all about the latest trends in European home interiors, gardens, even wine & gastronomy.
 The top Paris home show has been a staple of French culture since 1904, and the show was presented even in 1917 during World War I, when the front line was only 100 kms from the city gates.
 That's commitment to design!
 The Foire de Paris has been held at the Porte de Versailles exhibition salon since 1924, and in 1945, with World War II barely over, Charles de Gaulle gave the opening speech declaring the foire's commitment to France's renewal.

-The 2019 edition of the Mois de la Photo-Off (listen, we don't name these things; the "Off" apparently refers to this being held in the "off-year" of the official festival) has been moved from November to April, to take it out out of the shadow of its big brother, the Mois de la Photo du Grand Paris (which will now not take place until 2020).
+The 2020 edition of the Mois de la Photo-Off (listen, we don't name these things; the "Off" apparently refers to this being held in the "off-year" of the official festival) has been moved from November to April, to take it out out of the shadow of its big brother, the Mois de la Photo du Grand Paris.

 Amateur photographers are welcome and you can apply now you to see your photographs on exhibit during the popular photography event.
 Since 2006 Paris Photographic has organized Mois de la Photo with the goals of encouraging emerging photographers to exhibit and sell their work and to create a network between galleries, buyers, photo agents, and artists.